annieteaaa/simpledynamodbform/README.md

-Run the following to start the application:
+Run the following to start the application (run each in separate terminals):

 ```
 cd server/dynamodb_local_latest